Efpophis/LDGControl/README.md

 The other thing you need is a 4 PIN mini-DIN connector.
 These are terribly hard to find, but mouser has one [here](https://www.mouser.com/ProductDetail/Kycon/KMDLAX-4P?qs=sGAEpiMZZMsPDM5321osT7ZY%252bEpo2V%252bd).
 Note that S-Video cables, while having the same connector, cannot be used because they bridge some of the pins together.
 In fact, you should NEVER use an S-Video cable with your tuner, becasue one of the pins on the tuner is +12V and you don't want that getting fed back into someplace it doesn't belong.
 Also, do NOT get the 4-pin connector from Amazon - they tend to melt.

-LDG published a document called "meter protocol" for the LDG M-1000, which, due to it seeming to suddenly want to vanish from online, I have included in my repository.
+LDG published a document called "meter protocol" for the LDG M-1000, which, due to it seeming to suddenly want to vanish, I have included in my repository.
 Much of my information for this project came from there.

 ## Undocumented Commands